 The REIT's overall borrowing policy is to obtain secured credit facilities, principally on a fixed rate or effectively fixed rate basis, which will allow the REIT to: (i) achieve and maintain staggered maturities to lessen exposure to re-financing risk in any particular period; (ii) achieve and maintain fixed rates to lessen exposure to interest rate fluctuations; and (iii) extend loan terms and fixed rate periods as long as possible when borrowing conditions are favourable.
 Subject to market conditions and the growth of the REIT, management currently intends to target Indebtedness of approximately 50%-53% of GBV.
-As at June 30, 2022, the REIT's Debt to GBV ratio was 41.2% (December 31, 2021 - 40.2% and June 30, 2021 - 41.3%).
-The increase as compared to December 31, 2021 is primarily attributable to the property acquisitions completed in Q1 2022 which the REIT funded by drawing on its existing Credit Facilities.
+As at September 30, 2022, the REIT's Debt to GBV ratio was 41.2% (December 31, 2021 - 40.2% and September 30, 2021 - 40.1%).
+The increase as compared to December 31, 2021 is primarily attributable to the property acquisitions completed in the first quarter of 2022 ("Q1 2022") which the REIT funded by drawing on its existing Credit Facilities.
 Management expects that the ratio of Debt to GBV may increase, at least temporarily, following an acquisition by the REIT of one or more additional properties.
 Interest rates and loan maturities will be reviewed on a regular basis to ensure appropriate debt management strategies are implemented.